 Cookie Dough Dip

-With mixer on medium-low speed, gradually add in all-purpose flour and salt until completely combined.
+- With mixer on medium-low speed, gradually add in all-purpose flour until completely combined.
 Stop mixer periodically to scrape down sides and bottom of bowl with a spatula.